technology-toolbox/Notebook/Infrastructure/EXT-FOOBAR4 - Windows Server 2012 R2.md

 #### Configure synchronization connections and import data from Active Directory

-Verify the following connections are already configured (since database was restored from SharePoint 2010 environment).
+Verify the following connections are already configured (since the database was restored from a SharePoint 2010 environment).

 | **Connection Name** | **Forest Name**            | **Account Name**        |
 | ------------------- | -------------------------- | ----------------------- |